adamsilver/fdpb/02-checkout.md

 There are a number of details on a credit or debit card: name on card, card number, valid from date, expiry date, issue number, security number; all of these are commonly found on payment forms.
 However, not all of these details are necessary to process a payment.

 When we designed Kidly's checkout flow, Øyvind Valland, Chief Technology Officer (CTO) carefully picked Stripe[^15] as the payment provider.
-This way, we didn't have to worry about PCI compliance[^] and the cost of developing a solution from scratch.
+This way, we didn't have to worry about PCI compliance[^16] and the cost of developing a solution from scratch.
 Here's the payment form we ended up with:

 ![Payment](./images/02/payment.png)